esp8266/Arduino/doc/ota_updates/readme.rst

         [HTTP_X_ESP8266_SDK_VERSION] => 1.3.0
         [HTTP_X_ESP8266_VERSION] => DOOR-7-g14f53a19

 With this information the script now can check if an update is needed.
-It is also possible to deliver different binaries based on the MAC address, for example.
+It is also possible to deliver different binaries based on the MAC address, as in the following example:

-Script example:

 .. code:: php